llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 collaboration between LLVM, Firefox and Rust developpers.

-Rust already had a countermeasure implemnted in the form of a runtime call to perform the stack probing.
+Rust already had a countermeasure implemented in the form of a runtime call to perform the stack probing.
 With LLVM catching up, using a more leightweight approach got [investigated in Rust][RustStackProbe].